 “My first apartment during college was a small secluded cabin near the mouth of Big Cottonwood Canyon, which put me just a short distance from the Old Mill.
 My cabin was located in a small community of cabins and summer homes on the bank of Big Cottonwood Stream surrounded by lush vines, oak trees , wildflowers, and canyon breezes.
 Three other friends would move almost next door.

-After I moved in, Allen Covey rented the house next door.
+After I moved in, Alan Covey rented the house next door.
 Allen would soon spend his inheritance on promoting Rock Shows using the name of Numenor Productions.
-One of my best friends from high school days, John Tyler, who worked as a disc jockey for KUER, would work with Allen Covey and later work with me at The Old Mill.
+One of my best friends from high school days, John Tyler, who worked as a disc jockey for KUER, would work with Alan Covey and later work with me at The Old Mill.

 Coincidentally, another best friend named Richard returned from the Peace Corps, and later moved into an old white frame house across from the Old Mill.
 He rented his home from J.B.
 Walker (a successful businessman who lived on Cottonwood Lane).
 Richard got to know J.B.
 Walker, and became a groundskeeper and security guy for the Old Mill.”